Michael Poeschke: Whilst Nazism

 Poeschke was arrested in March 1933 and later moved to the Dachau concentration camp.
 In April he was released due to the inauguration of the Bavarian Landtag, which he became member of after its recreation.
 Shortly after, Poeschke had to go to hospital because of his injuries resulting of his detention.

-After being arrested again on 30 June 1933 he was released on 20 June 1934 and afterwards moved to Upper Silesia.
-In 1939 he was conscripted by the Wehrmacht.
+After being arrested again on 30 June 1933, he was released on 20 June 1934.
+Afterwards, Poeschke moved to Upper Silesia.
+In 1939, he was conscripted by the Wehrmacht.